elcritch/keyxn/README.md

 # Shamir Secret in pure Nim

-This is a port from the [KeyX](https://github.com/elcritch/keyx) which is itself a re-implementation of Hashicorp's Shamir in Go.
+This is a port of [KeyX](https://github.com/elcritch/keyx) which is itself a re-implementation of Hashicorp's Shamir in Go.

 Usage is simple.